Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Experimental results

 The standard parameters (Initial 1 and 5) results in a large strain amplitude as they pass through the high-opening, low-rotational speed region.
 An issue during Initial 1 delayed the recording of measurements, which were lost for the first few seconds of the startup.
 The largest cycle difference between the two startups with standard parameters is a result of the process's stochasticity.
 Initial 2 follows the lowest limit for each of the opening parameters.
 It passes through a low-strain area, but is too slow to respect the time constraint.
 Initial 3 instead explores the opening values' upper limit, with a relatively high opening rate.

 The active learning trajectories already show a significant strain reduction.
 Clearly, they follow the lowest opening rate of Initial 2, and catch up for time afterwards.
 Interestingly, the startup duration $t_\mathrm{st}$ is always shorter than the time constraint.
 This could be due to the small penalty added to time as seen in Equation~(\ref{eq:time_cost}).
 The Optimal 1 startup is even better, leading to a 42\% reduction compared to the best standard startup.
 Finally, Optimal 2 contends with the need to open the vanes more widely to reach the 60 s time constraint.
 It still attempts to keep $r_o$ lower than most initial trajectories, preferring instead to increase $o_\mathrm{init}$ to catch up in time.
 Optimal 2 still achieves a 26\% reduction in strain amplitude compared to the standard parameters, with equal time to reach synchronous speed.
+The strains measured during the optimal trajectories are shown in higher temporal resolution in figure \ref{fig:results_details}.

 Figure~\ref{fig:results_virtual_sensors} presents the strain envelope predictions of the optimal trajectory $\tau^{*,j}_S$ modeled in the black box corresponding to the optimized startup parameters $\theta^{*,j}$ of the active learning and optimization phases, and compares them to the measured envelope bounds $b^{u,l}$.
 For each startup $j$, the strain prediction is made by model $m_\phi^{j-1}$ trained on the previous data, as per the active optimization process.
 While the mean prediction $\hat{\mu}^{u,l}$ of the envelope is generally accurate, the stochasticity of the process induces an significant standard deviation $\hat{\sigma}^{u,l}$.
 Using $\hat{\mu}^{u,l} + \hat{\sigma}^{u,l}$ in the optimization objective $c_s(\theta^{i,j})$ ensures that the expected maximum strain cycle is not underestimated.